solana-foundation/solana-improvement-documents/proposals/0075-precompile-for-secp256r1-sigverify.md

 ## Security Considerations

-The following security considerations must be made for implementation of ECDSA over NIST P-256.
+The following security considerations must be made for the implementation of ECDSA over NIST P-256.

 ### Curve